BS 8539:2012 Code of Practice

 - Tests were often carried out by the manufacturer in-house, with no independent verification leading to the inaccurate design specification and loading information.

-- Over 80% of drop-in anchors fail due to incorrect installation.
+- Over 80% of drop-in anchors are installed incorrectly.

 The British Standard sets out a step-by-step process involving all stakeholders, including: